 Through Objects: ‘Designers were to produce their piece with the exclusive use of materials and collaborators found within one kilometer of their homes’.
 Could you share with us some challenges that arise from this situation?
 Sanna Völker: Within the project, we refer to the same phases that we went through during the lockdown.
 The transition from Phase 0 to Phase 1 was a very special and emotional moment for all of us since this allowed us to go for walks in our immediate neighborhoods.
 We couldn’t exceed the one-kilometer limit put upon us but we could stroll around our closest streets during a few restricted hours each day.

 Through Objects: …and what kind of insights can we take from this experience?
 Sanna Völker: Many of us discovered workshops and artisans located just a few hundred meters away from our homes and studios.
-I think it’s very important to preserve and to appreciate the cultural value of craft, to acknowledge the work of the artisan and the stories – old and new – of the neighborhoods.
-Km Zero is a celebration of locality, of collaboration and of the people in our neighborhoods.
-It’s a wish to look after each other and the realization of how much we need one another.
+I think it’s very important to preserve and appreciate the cultural value of craft, to acknowledge the work of the artisan and the stories – old and new – of the neighborhoods.
+Km Zero is a celebration of locality, and collaboration, it’s a wish to look after each other and the realization of how much we need one another.

 Through Objects: How do you imagine the future of local design after this lockdown experience?
 Sanna Völker: I believe that this crisis has made us all reflect on the way we live and what kind of society we wish to live in.
 And at least for some time ahead, we will have to make use of our local resources and opportunities, and hopefully, we will see the positive advantages of this and continue to do so even afterward.
 I feel hopeful for a positive change.